spacetelescope/crds/documentation/crds_users_guide/source/basic_use.rst

 Overriding the Default Context
 ------------------------------

-It's possible to use past or future/experimental CRDS contexts rather than the pipeline's default operational context as follows:
+It's possible to use past or future/experimental CRDS contexts rather than the pipeline's default latest context as follows:

 .. tabs::